KEYNOTE SPEAKERS

 Presentation Title: Challenges, capabilities and future developments at the German-Dutch Wind Tunnels DNW

-Since 2024 Carsten Lenfers is leading the aeroacoustic low speed wind tunnel of the foundation German-Dutch Wind Tunnels (DNW-NWB) located in Braunschweig, Germany.
-His team’s responsibility reaches from project acquisition and the execution of wind tunnel tests to all aspects of facility operation.
-He and his team are constantly pursuing the enhancement of the facility and the used simulation techniques.
+Carsten Lenfers has led the aeroacoustic low speed wind tunnel at the German-Dutch Wind Tunnels (DNW-NWB) located in Braunschweig, Germany since 2024.
+His team is responsible for project acquisition and the execution of wind tunnel tests and all aspects of facility operation.
+He and his team are constantly pursuing the enhancement of the facility and simulation techniques.
 From 2016 until its reorganisation in 2024 he headed the department “Project Aerodynamics Group” within DNW.
 He was responsible for the acquisition and execution of wind tunnel tests at the six facilities spread over three sites in Germany.
-He started his engagement for the DNW foundation in 2015 as deputy head of the aeroacoustic low speed wind tunnel in Braunschweig (DNW-NWB).
+He started his engagement with the DNW foundation in 2015 as deputy head of the aeroacoustic low speed wind tunnel in Braunschweig (DNW-NWB).
+In 2020 Carsten Lenfers received his doctoral degree from the Technical University Braunschweig.
+He joined the German Aerospace Centre (DLR) in 2008 and worked as research scientist at the institute of aerodynamics and flow technology.

 Image of Doctor Adrian Gaylard